bluesky/bluesky/doc/source/plans.rst

 .. note::

-    The built-in Python data structure ``ChainMap`` is a chain or mappings (i.e., a sequence of dicts).
+    The built-in Python data structure ``ChainMap`` is a chain of mappings (i.e., a sequence of dicts).
 It gives prioity to a the first mapping that defines a given key.